 If left untreated, OA will only worsen over time.
 This can create a ripple effect, leading to even more problems for your cat[4,5]:

 Osteoarthritis pain can be a serious problem for your cat’s quality of life and health.
 Without treatment, the pain will continue to get worse.
 Helping your cat begins by talking with your vet and coming up with a medical treatment plan to relieve your cat’s pain.
 Fortunately, there are treatment options for cats with OA.

-If you’re wondering if your cat may have OA-related pain, use this simple checklist.
+If you’re wondering if your cat may have OA-related pain, use this simple OA checklist.
 If the results indicate that they could have osteoarthritis, the next step is to make an appointment with your veterinarian for a comprehensive exam and to discuss treatment options.
-A safe and effective pain management protocol can go a long way toward easing your cat’s discomfort, preventing further damage — and helping them live their best life.
+A safe and effective pain management protocol can go a long way toward easing your cat’s pain, preventing further damage — and helping them live their best life.

 IMPORTANT SAFETY INFORMATION: See full Prescribing Information.
 For use in cats only.
 Women who are pregnant, trying to conceive or breastfeeding should take extreme care to avoid self-injection.
 Allergic reactions, including anaphylaxis, could potentially occur with self-injection.
 Solensia should not be used in breeding cats or in pregnant or lactating queens.
 Solensia should not be administered to cats with known allergy to frunevetmab.
 The most common adverse events reported in a clinical study were vomiting and injection site pain.

 Indication: For the control of pain associated with osteoarthritis in cats.

 Noble, CE, et al. Development, initial validation and reliability testing of a web-based, generic feline health-related quality-of-life instrument.
 J Feline Med Surg, 2019